GovTechSG/2021-bootcamp-gds/exercises/12-DoneWhenISaySo.md

   }, [props.description, done, /* Insert code here */]);
 ```

-By adding `updateTodoItem`, `useEffect` will always call for `updateTodoItem` method every time it detects a change in the `done` state variable.
+By adding `updateTodoItem`, `useEffect` will always call the `updateTodoItem` method every time it detects a change in the `done` state variable.

 Now to update `updateTodoItem` to use the done state variable